mParticle/mparticle-unity-plugin/README.md

 You may need to add the mParticle Apple SDK as an embedded library in your xcode project build settings (under General -> Embedded Binaries).
 You may also need to build the "Device SDK" project from Unity (under Player Settings -> Target Device) first and then switch to "Simulator SDK" if you wish to run on the simulator.

+> Warning: the binary artifact for iOS contains simulator architectures (x86_64 and i386).
+These are provided to allow you to test on the simulator but must be stripped prior to submitting to the App Store or your app may be rejected.
+See this radar for more information: http://www.openradar.me/radar?id=6409498411401216

 #### Automated Xcode configuration

 `mParticle.unitypackage` includes `PostprocessBuildPlayer_mParticle` that automates several Xcode project configuration steps that are required to successfully build your application for the iOS platform.
 During the build process, Unity will locate and execute this script.